-DiskPart is a text-mode command interpreter in Windows 10 and previous versions.
+Diskpart is a text-mode command interpreter in Windows 10 and previous versions.
 This tool enables you to manage objects (disks, partitions, or volumes) by using scripts or direct input at a command prompt.
-Before extending Windows 10 partition with diskpart, there are several points you should know:
+Diskpart is integrated in Windows, but it cannot extend every partition.
+Before extending partition in Windows 10 with diskpart command, there are several points you should know:

-- Diskpart can only extend NTFS partition, another common FAT32 partitions are not supported.
+- Diskpart can only extend NTFS partition, FAT32 and any other types of partitions are not supported.

 - There must be other partition(s) on the same disk.

 - Before extending a partition, you must delete its contiguous partition on the right.
-If you cannot delete it, do not run diskpart.
+If there's no such partition or you cannot delete it, do not run diskpart.
 If you can delete it, remember to transfer all files in advance.

 - Diskpart cannot extend a partition with Unallocated space that is on the left or nonadjacent.

-① Press Windows and R together on your keyboard, input diskpart and press Enter.
+① Press Windows + R keys on your keyboard, input diskpart and press Enter.

-② Input list volume and you'll see all partitions in a list (Unallocated space is not shown).
+② Input list volume and press Enter, then you'll see all partitions in a list (Unallocated space is not shown).

 ④ Input extend to proceed extending.